Integrating local energetics into Maxwell-Calladine constraint counting to design mechanical metamaterials: Elastic Susceptibilities

 \subsection{Definitions and expressions for susceptibilities}

 The natural objects of all linear response theories are susceptibilities that characterize how the system responds to external perturbations.
-As hinted by our choice of Hamiltonian in Eq.~\ref{eq:hamiltonian}, we will focus on the response of the system to the application of external forces $\vbf$ and tensions $\vbt$.
+As hinted by our choice of Hamiltonian in Eq.~\eqref{eq:hamiltonian}, we will focus on the response of the system to the application of external forces $\vbf$ and tensions $\vbt$.
 The response can be characterized either in terms of the displacements $\vbu$ or extensions $\delta \vbell$.
 This results in four distinct yet related matrix susceptibilities:

-It will be helpful to subdivide these four susceptibilities into the two square ``diagonal'' susceptibilities, $\pdv{\vbu}{\vbf}$ and $\pdv{\vbell}{\vbt}$, which map between spaces of the same dimensions and the two rectangular ``off-diagonal'' susceptibilities, $\pdv{\vbu}{\vbt}$ and $\pdv{\vbell}{\vbf}$, that map between spaces of different dimensions.
+It will be helpful to subdivide these four susceptibilities into the two square ``diagonal'' susceptibilities, ${\partial \vbu / \partial\vbf}$ and ${\partial \vbell / \partial\vbt}$ , which map between spaces of the same dimensions, and the two rectangular ``off-diagonal'' susceptibilities, ${\partial \vbu / \partial\vbt}$ and ${\partial \vbell / \partial\vbf}$, that map between spaces of different dimensions.

-To derive explicit expressions for these susceptibilities, we take advantage of the fact that we are looking at perturbations of minimum energy configurations that obey the $N_{\mathrm{dof}}$ equations of Eq.~\eqref{eq:gradient}.
-We differentiate these equations with respect to $f_j$ and solve the resulting matrix equations to obtain an explicit expression for $\pdv{\vbu}{\vbf}$.
-The other susceptibilities are then derived from $\pdv{\vbu}{\vbf}$ using the chain rule.
-As shown in the appendix, in the limit $\lambda\rightarrow 0$, the four susceptibilities are
+To derive explicit expressions for these susceptibilities, we assume that we are looking at perturbations of stable minimum energy configurations so that the Hessian $\bH$ is positive semi-definite.
+We differentiate the $N_{\mathrm{dof}}$ equations of Eq.~\eqref{eq:gradient} with respect to $f_j$ and solve the resulting matrix equations to obtain an explicit expression for ${\partial \vbu / \partial\vbf}$.
+The other susceptibilities are then derived from ${\partial \vbu / \partial\vbf}$ using the chain rule.
+As shown in Appendix~\ref{app:derivation}, in the limit $\lambda\rightarrow 0$, the four susceptibilities are

-where $\bH^+$ is the Moore-Penrose inverse, or pseudoinverse, of the Hessian and ${\bP^{\mathrm{ZEM}}_H = \bI - \bH\bH^+}$ is an orthogonal projector onto its kernel, containing the zero energy modes of the Hessian.
+where $\bH^+$ is the Moore-Penrose inverse, or pseudoinverse, of the Hessian and ${\bP^{\mathrm{ZEM}}_H = \bI - \bH\bH^+}$ is an orthogonal projector onto its kernel, containing the zero-energy modes (ZEMs) of the Hessian.
+As a reminder, the pseudoinverse provides a generalization of matrix inverses to singular or rectangular matrices by only inverting the nonsingular part of a matrix (see Sec.~\ref{app:pseudoinverse} of the Appendix for a detailed definition).